Policy Platform / Questionnaire

 After undergoing treatment and remaining clean and sober for over 90 days, Brendan Arata suffered severe cravings to use heroin that drove him to report to the facility where he was first treated.
 The facility wanted to admit him but coverage was denied by his private health insurance company because he had no traces of drugs in his blood.
 The insurance company was willing to risk that Brendan suffer a deadly relapse before they granted him needed treatment.
 The insurance company insisted it was merely following ASAM (American Association of Addiction Medicine) protocol.
 This is a baffling common occurrence reported by many in recovery.
 When Larry Arata and two treatment specialists who volunteered to join him met with several high-level officials of Independence Blue Cross and Magellan in March, 2018, the specialists presented this oft-repeated scenario and explained that the insurance companies were turning the ASAM criteria on its head, misinterpreting and over-emphasizing the first layer, dictating that if a patient reports intoxicated to a treatment center, he or she must not be refused treatment.
-Instead, the specialists advised the insurance company officials that they should have agreed to admit Brendan (and others like him) for at least a few days of counseling and an injection of Vivitrol (naltrexone) or Suboxone (buprenorphine) to reduce his cravings.
+Instead, the specialists advised the insurance company officials that they should have agreed to admit Brendan (and others like him) for at least a few days of counseling and an injection of Vivitrol (naltrexone) or a prescription of Suboxone (buprenorphine) to reduce his cravings.
 After a long silence, the officials from Magellan responded that they adhere to all ASAM protocols and PA Act 106 (1989) requirements.
 Federal and state laws must mandate that no patient suffering from effects of substance use disorder reporting to a treatment facility be refused coverage for treatment by private health insurance companies, Medicaid or Medicare, whether or not he or she is intoxicated or has trace amounts of illicit drugs in his or her blood.